KoljaWindeler/ESP8266_mqtt_pwm_pir_temp/JKW_MQTT_PWM_PIR_TEMP/src/Readme.md

 The client will try 1 second longer to reconnect per 20 sec of previous connection time.
 The maximum time is limited to 20 minutes.

 The MESH mode will kick in after 80% of the waittime hast passed.

+### Tricks
+All devices will publish a set of information on connect (helps to check if the device connected):
+1) dev97/r/INFO SONOFF 20180413  	--> firmware version
+2) dev97/r/SSID JKW_relay_dev23_L1 	--> SSID of the connected AP
+3) dev97/r/BSSID c5:60:8e:94:01:62	--> BSSID of the connected AP
+4) dev97/r/MAC 26:20:22:e8:3a:2c	--> own MAC
+5) dev97/r/capability GIN4,GOP2		--> configured capabilityes
+6) dev97/r/routing dev97 >> dev23	--> routing info, this is valueable for MESH mode

+All devices will also subscribe to a set of topics:
+1) dev95/s/trace
+	--> "ON"/"OFF" as payload, once activated all debug output will be published at dev95/r/trace
+2) dev95/s/setup
+	--> "ON" start WiFi access point for confirguration --> "http://192.168.2.84:81/20180403.bin" will update the firmware from the given URL --> "reset" reboot the ESP
+	--> "setNW/[SSID]/[pw]/[mqtt server ip]/CHK" CHK is a single byte = xor of SSID,PW,IP
+	    to calculate CHK: connect via serial to a ESP and send msg with random CHK, debug will show expected CHK
+3) dev95/s/capability
+	--> "B,PIR,PWM" config string as mentioned above
+4) dev95/s/ota
+	--> MQTT firmware update .. not stable ATM
+5) s/ota
+	--> MQTT firmware update .. not stable ATM